Essential Contract Requirements: Key Elements for Enforceability

 One must know or comprehend what one is doing to be considered "capable" of making a contract.

-Minors and individuals who have been proven insane are usually classified as not capable of entering into an agreement because they do not know what they are doing.
-Additionally, persons under the influence of drugs or alcohol can't enter into any binding contract.
+Minors and individuals who have been declared legally incompetent are usually classified as incapable of entering into an agreement because they may not fully understand their actions.
+Additionally, individuals under the influence of drugs or alcohol cannot enter into a binding contract.

 Both parties must enter into the contract willingly and not be forced to do so.